imtiyazzaman1/anagram/README.md

 - Each word must be on a new line

 ## Known Issues
 Currently, there is no check to see if the same word appears more than once within the selected file.
-There is also no check for the same word but contain capital letter, so `stop`, `Stop` and `STOP` would be all be transferred to the `WordBank`
+There is also no check for the same word containing capital letters, so `stop`, `Stop` and `STOP` would be all be transferred to the `WordBank`